SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 ## Abstract

-We present a minimal numerical demonstration of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
-By systematically varying the initial position spread, we numerically verify the reciprocal relationship between position and momentum uncertainties and confirm that their product remains bounded by the theoretical minimum of $ħ/2$.
-In addition, we simulate the free time evolution of the wave packet, illustrating the spreading of the position uncertainty while the momentum distribution remains constant.
+I present a minimal numerical demonstration of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
+By systematically varying the initial position spread, I numerically verify the reciprocal relationship between position and momentum uncertainties and confirm that their product remains bounded by the theoretical minimum of $ħ/2$.
+In addition, I simulate the free time evolution of the wave packet, illustrating the spreading of the position uncertainty while the momentum distribution remains constant.
 The results highlight the role of Gaussian wave packets as minimum-uncertainty states and provide an accessible, reproducible teaching tool for quantum mechanics.

 ## Presentation of Results

-In the simulation, we examined the behavior of quantum mechanical wave packets in one dimension.
+In the simulation, I examined the behavior of quantum mechanical wave packets in one dimension.
 The initial states were described by Gaussian functions, the standard deviation ($σ_x$) of which was systematically varied.

 **1. The Relationship Between Position and Momentum Uncertainty**

 The `heisenberg_scan.csv` dataset and the `uncertainty_product.png` plot generated from it clearly demonstrate the inverse relationship between position uncertainty ($Δx$) and momentum uncertainty ($Δp$).
-As we increased the standard deviation of the initial wave packet in position space, i.e., the value of $Δx$, the measured standard deviation in momentum representation, $Δp$, decreased accordingly.
+As I increased the standard deviation of the initial wave packet in position space, i.e., the value of $Δx$, the measured standard deviation in momentum representation, $Δp$, decreased accordingly.
 This behavior stems from the fundamental property of the Fourier transform, which connects the position and momentum space representations.

 <img src="figs/uncertainty_product.png" alt="Uncertainty product as a function of σₓ" width="800" />